Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current events. Want the newsletter?

 Fund for Teachers enriches the personal and professional growth of teachers by recognizing and supporting them as they identify and pursue opportunities around the globe that will have the greatest impact on their practice, the academic lives of their students and on their school communities. (more info)

 National Endowment for the Arts Seminar Grants support national faculty development programs in the humanities for school teachers, and for college and university teachers.
-Seminars and institutes may be as short as two weeks or as long as six weeks.
+Seminars and institutes may be as short as two weeks or as long as five weeks.
 The duration of a program should allow for full and thorough treatment of the topic. (more info)

 National Endowment for the Arts (NEA) Literature Fellowships provide funds to published translators of exceptional talent.
 The Arts Endowment supports projects that involve the specific translation of prose, poetry, or drama from other languages into English.
 For the past several years, Translation Projects have operated on a two-year cycle with fellowships in prose available one year and fellowships in poetry available the next. (more info)